 Right now, I wish I could hold her ever so tightly tightly and not let go.
 Hold those feeble hands and not let go.

-Just will her back to life!
+Just to will her back to life!

-The past seven days has gone in a blur and notwithstanding, I have attended and sat through countless of meetings, done a number of pitches and written countless documents during this period.
+The past seven days has gone in a blur and notwithstanding, I have attended and sat through countless number of meetings, done a number of pitches and written countless documents during this period.